 Ready for More?

-- How to Stay Motivated to Eat Healthy
+- 4 Easy Ways to Get Your Spouse to Eat Healthy Food

-- How to Find Time for Self-care in Your Busy Schedule
+- 5 Easy Ways to Find Me-Time in Your Busy Schedule

 Be sure to grab your FREE Self-care Starter Guide!
 Lisa Kimrey is a 33-year veteran registered nurse (RN), speaker, and author of the Bible study, The Self-care Impact: Motivation and Inspiration for Wellness.
 At Mylifenurse, Lisa combines her nursing expertise with Scripture-based encouragement to show readers who serve and care for others how to begin and maintain their self-care journey – without feeling guilty or overwhelmed – to feel happy, healthy, and rejuvenated.